JakubKedzierski/Quadracopter/README.md

 # Quadracopter
 Simple visualisation of Quadracopter

-Executive file for Linux
-Visualisation in Gnuplot
+Executive file for Linux, Visualisation in Gnuplot